ryanmiville/dq/README.md

 ## Notes

-- Pipeline stages exchange Arrow for efficient chaining.
+- Intermediate pipeline stages exchange JSON query plans.
+- `dq to ...` executes the full accumulated plan in DuckDB.
+- Non-path `from` inputs are materialized to a temporary parquet file before later stages run.
 - `select`/`where` args are interpolated into SQL — keep inputs trusted.
-- DuckDB's `arrow` extension is loaded on each invocation.